ahmed-hamza-eita/E-Learning-app/README.md

 ## Features
    ### For Instructor
-       *Innstructor can create online courses
+       *Instructor can create online courses
        *Control for this course by creating quizzes,upload materials,set degrees for attendance of students and quizess *Chat with his students